slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Art is the absence of fear."
 -- Erykah Badu [1971]*

-> *"Art should comfort the disturbed and disturb the confortable."
+> *"Art should comfort the disturbed and disturb the comfortable."
 -- Banksy [1974]*

 > *"If you create it for yourself, it’s art.
 If you create it for others, it’s business." (...)